mozilla-mobile/firefox-tv/README.md

 [Get it on Amazon Fire TV][amazon link]

 ## Getting Involved
 Our code is open source and we encourage all positive contributions!
-We love Pull Requests, bug reports, ideas, (security) code reviews and other kinds of contributions.
+We love pull requests, bug reports, ideas, (security) code reviews and other kinds of contributions.
 Before you contribute, please read the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).